On Continuous-Time Gaussian Channels: Sampling Theorems

 where $Y(\Delta_n) \triangleq \{Y(t_{n, 0}), Y(t_{n, 1}), \ldots, Y(t_{n, n})\}$. \end{thm}

 \begin{proof} The proof is rather technical and thereby postponed to Appendix~\ref{proof-sampling-theorem-1}. \end{proof}

-Regarding the assumptions of Theorem~\ref{sampling-theorem-1}, as mentioned before, Conditions (a)-(c) are very weak, but the condition that ``$\Delta_n \subset \Delta_{n+1}$ for all $n$'' is somewhat restrictive, which, in particular, is not satisfied by the set $\{\Delta_n\}$ of all equidistant sampling time sequences.
-We next show that this condition can be replaced by some extra regularity conditions: The same theorem holds as long as the stepsize of the sampling tends to $0$, which, in particular, is satisfied by the set of all equidistant sampling sequences.
+Regarding the assumptions of Theorem~\ref{sampling-theorem-1}, as mentioned before, Conditions (a)-(c) are very weak, but the condition that ``$\Delta_n \subset \Delta_{n+1}$ for all $n$'' is somewhat restrictive, which, in particular, is not satisfied by the set $\{\Delta_n\}$ of all evenly spaced time point sequences.
+We next show that this condition can be replaced by some extra regularity conditions: The same theorem holds as long as the stepsize of the sampling tends to $0$, which, in particular, is satisfied by the set of all evenly spaced sampling sequences.

 Below and hereafter, defining the distance $\|U_0^s-V_0^t\|$ between $U_0^s$ and $V_0^t$ with $0 \leq s \leq t$ as

 we may assume the following three regularity conditions for the channel (\ref{feedback-memory}): \begin{itemize} \item[(d)] \textbf{Uniform Lipschitz condition:} There exists a constant $L > 0$ such that for any $0 \leq s_1, s_2, s_3, t_1, t_2, t_3 \leq T$, any $U_0^T, V_0^T, Y_0^T$ and $Z_0^T$,